• Skip to primary navigation

 • Soak a pinch of saffron in little warm water and keep it aside.

-• Heat a pan and add 1 tbsp ghee.
+• Heat a pan and add 1 tablespoon ghee.
 Add broken cashew nuts and fry till it turns golden brown.
 Keep the cashews aside.

 • Now, add water to the pan and bring it to a boil.
 When the water boils, add the powdered aval.
 Keep stirring to avoid lumps.